scalablelegend/scalablelegend/README.md

 - 👋 Hi, I’m @scalablelegend
-- 👀 I’m interested in python
+- 👀 I’m interested in automations
 - 💞️ I’m looking to collaborate on python

 <!---